-The pay and play course at Raspberry Falls Golf & Hunt Club debuted in 1996 and it’s recognised as one of the best daily fee golf facilities in the state of Virginia.
+The pay and play course at Raspberry Falls Golf & Hunt Club debuted in 1996 and it’s recognized as one of the best daily fee golf facilities in the state of Virginia.
 Fairways are laid out in a figure of eight and they’re set within a rolling landscape where rocky outcrops, wandering streams and majestic stands of trees all come into play.

 Golfers may forget many of the natural and man-made features around the course but what they will remember for a long time are the deep, revetted pot bunkers that designer Gary Player installed around many of the greens – “Grant’s Tomb” on the 11th and “Satan’s Foxhole” on hole 14 are just a couple of the more notorious traps to be avoided during a round here.